lidongliangfly/VideoRecordAndReplay/README.md

 sudo apt-get install zlib1g-dev
 ```

-- If you want to run in linux **x86**, you need install Xlib and zlib for 32 bits.
+- If you want to run in **Ubuntu x86**, you need install Xlib and zlib for 32 bits.
 in ubuntu tty use below comands:

 ```#shell